maxpoletaev/dendy/README.md

 dendy romfile.nes
 ```

-There’s a bunch of command line flags that you can know about by running
+There’s a bunch of command line flags that you can learn about by running
 `dendy -help`.
 Here are some of the most useful ones:

  * `-scale=<n>` - Scale the window by `n` times (default: 2)